ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.FilesFilesApi();
+let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
-let opts = {
+let folderId = 9846; // Number | The folder ID to create the text or HTML file. let opts = {
-  'createTextOrHtmlFile': new DocspaceApiTypescript.CreateTextOrHtmlFile() // CreateTextOrHtmlFile |
+  'createTextOrHtmlFile': new DocspaceApiJavascript.CreateTextOrHtmlFile() // CreateTextOrHtmlFile | The parameters for creating an HTML or text file.
 };
-apiInstance.createTextFileInMyDocuments(opts, (error, data, response) => {
+apiInstance.createTextFile(folderId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {